-This is where we calculate how many available listing sites there are for that particular business category, and how many of those sites display your clients business information.
+This is where we calculate how many available listing sites there are for that particular business category, and how many of those sites display your client's business information.
 We also highlight the four primary listing sites for any business: Google, Facebook, Instagram, and Twitter.

 Here is where we calculate the accuracy of those found listings from the previous section.
 This is based on the business details entered when creating the account.
 We also compare their accuracy against their industry average to show them how well they're doing against the competition.
 Finally, we provide a summary of how many times their information was found to be incorrect, broken out by: Incorrect phone number, missing phone number, and missing website link.

-This section allows you to give your clients' a detailed breakdown of each listing site they could be found on along with what information is accurate, missing, or incorrect.
-They also have the option of clicking View Listing to see the actually listing itself.
+This section allows you to give your clients a detailed breakdown of each listing site they could be found on along with what information is accurate, missing, or incorrect.
+They also have the option of clicking View Listing to see the actual listing itself.
 This can be a great way to help your clients visualize just how much work is involved in keeping their business information updated.

 Data Provider Accuracy

 There are three major data providers that distribute your clients' information to hundreds of online sources: Data Axle, Neustar/Localeze, and Foursquare.
-The sources that gather information from these data providers include review sites, directories, social sites, search engines, GPS services and more.
-It's crucial that your clients' are found on these data providers and that their business details are accurate, or else they may sending incorrect information to thousands of potential customers.
+The sources that gather information from these data providers include review sites, directories, social sites, search engines, GPS services, and more.
+It's crucial that your clients' are found on these data providers and that their business details are accurate, or else they may send incorrect information to thousands of potential customers.